 State Classification

-Prior to vegetation group classification, plant community observations were filtered to those species present within initial seeding mixtures and Bromus diandrus, a locally abundant annual grass that self-recruited into the experiment and is an important component of the California grassland type.
-Despite regular weeding, a number of agricultural weeds occasionally recruited into plots from the seedbank and nearby fields and roadways over the course of our experiment.
+Prior to vegetation group classification, plant community observations were filtered to include only those species present within initial seeding mixtures and Bromus diandrus, a locally abundant annual grass that self-recruited into the experiment and is an important component of the California grassland type.
+Despite regular weeding, a number of agricultural weeds (largely Convolvulus arvensis) occasionally recruited into plots from the seedbank and nearby fields and roadways over the course of our experiment.
 Due to potential effects of weeding and rare occurrence in California annual grasslands at large, these species were removed from community analysis.
 The resulting dataset captured 93% of the total vegetation abundance observed over the course of the experiment.

 Algorithmic partitioning was used to determine core species groups that correlated in abundance over the course of our study.
 It is important to note that partitioning is limited to the suite of observations made between 2008 - 2018, capturing n = 560 plot:year combinations.
 This period includes a historic drought (2011-2015) and significantly wet year (2017), resulting in statistical groupings that are contingent upon the climatic regime and starting conditions imposed in experimental design.